stillingdesign/blame.design/src/blog/know-code.md

 ### Code provides value and security

-More or less, knowing code or no-code tools gives designers the ability to turn designs into something real and valuable, without any dependencies.
-Without these competencies, designers are at the mercy of engineers.
+More or less, knowing code or no-code tools gives designers the ability to <mark>turn designs into something real and valuable, without any dependencies.</mark> Without these competencies, designers are at the mercy of engineers.

 For us, as designers _(now, design engineers)_, this means we have the ability <span class="space:nowrap">to account</span> for more of the process and have it rest upon our shoulders—making us a crucial piece of the puzzle versus a nice to have.
-It’s not that we now take engineers' jobs; chances are, we’ll never be quite that code-savvy.
-It’s that we take care of the entirety of our focus: planning, designing, and building the customer-facing layer.
+It’s not that we now take engineers' jobs; _chances are,_ we’ll never be quite that code-savvy.
+It’s now that we take care of the entirety of our focus: planning, designing, and building the <span class="space:nowrap">customer-facing layer. 💪</span>

 Pair this with some marketing and copywriting chops, and we quickly become one-person agencies.
 With or without an employer, <mark>we have a skillset that can meaningfully provide value to anything</mark> that benefits <span class="space:nowrap">from having</span> a presence on screens.

 ## The business case for knowing code and generalization

-There is obvious value for employers in generalist designers or engineers that keep overhead lower by operating across multiple practices.
-But, that’s just the start.
+There is obvious value for employers in generalist designers or engineers that keep overhead lower by operating across multiple practices. **But, <span class="sm:space:nowrap">that’s just the start...</span>**

 ### Current problems

 Great design is special because there’s so much bad design.
 Elegantly merging design and code with purpose and strategy is tough.
-Why <span class="space:nowrap">wouldn’t it</span> be when processes and values are siloed across departments who Frankenstein together ideas without regard for one another?
+Why <span class="space:nowrap">wouldn’t it</span> be when processes and values are siloed across departments who Frankenstein together ideas without regard <span class="sm:space:nowrap">for one another? ⚰️</span>

 Here, <mark>reviews become the largest delay.</mark> Each team hits a wall of feedback while presenting their disconnected piece of the puzzle.
 Marketing cares about strategy.
 Design adores aesthetics.
 And, since this eats up most of the timeline prior to production, engineering is just trying to stay afloat amongst a sea of clunky, abstract tasks that needed to be done yesterday.